-Barilla America Chef Yuri Krasilovsky improvised these clever savory parfaits that are perfect for parties and receptions.
+Barilla America Chef Yury Krasilovsky improvised these clever savory parfaits that are perfect for parties and receptions.
 Use any attractive glasses or small bowls to show the colorful layers.
 For passed hors d’oeuvres, use 1-ounce shot glasses.

 Cook the Barilla® pasta for 1 minute less than the time indicated on the package.
 Drain pasta and drizzle with some olive oil to prevent from sticking.
 Place pasta flat on sheet trays or hotel pans and cool in a blast chiller.
 Alternatively, cool it down in a walk-in cooler.
 Store in zip lock bags or sealed plastic container; refrigerate and use within several hours.